aaron9000/F/README.md

 Place `F.cs` in your Scripts folder.

 ##Running the Tests
-F's tests are written using Unity's testing framework.
-You will need to open the project in a Unity3D editor.
+F's tests are written for Unity's testing framework.
+Open the project in the Unity3D editor to run them.

 `Window -> Editor Tests Runner -> Run All`